 In QuickBooks, complete account details & balances are listed in the Chart of Accounts.
 It plays a major role in business to isolate expenditures, liabilities, assets & revenue.
 This will, in turn, help to monitor the financial conditions of the organisation.
-The chart of accounts acts as an excellent technique to manage & report the core financial details of the company, and also helps to generate the QuickBooks Consolidated Report.
-In this process, entire types of accounts are categorised or given a name, such as revenue or asset, so that it becomes easier to identify the department from which the expense is coming.
+The chart of accounts QuickBooks acts as an excellent technique to manage & report the core financial details of the company, and also helps to generate the QuickBooks Consolidated Report.
+In this process, all types of accounts are categorised or given a name, such as revenue or asset, so that it becomes easier to identify the department from which the expense is coming.

-Important Terms of QuickBooks Chart of Accounts
+Important terms of the Chart of Accounts QuickBooks

-Terms related to the Chart of Accounts:
+Terms related to the Chart of Accounts QuickBooks:

 This chart of accounts helps in organizing the transactions of an organization.